Two Weeks of Summer

 “Oh, Mom,” I say, already tiring.
 “You know I don’t like him.
 I’m just going with him because you guilted me into it.”

 “That’s not true!”
 She removes the spoon and gives it two firm taps on the side of the pot.
 “But you know how we feel about you going out with Spanish boys.”

-Anger’s quick to boil to my skin, and I feel bad because she was so generous to get me the dress.
-But I can’t stop myself from saying, “It’s such a double standard.
-You and Dad were both Puerto Rican, and yet you’d never let me go out with a Puerto Rican.”
+Anger’s quick to boil.
+I can’t stop myself from saying, “It’s such a double standard.
+You and Dad were both Puerto Rican.
+Yet you forbid me from dating a Puerto Rican.”